FelixOnline/v2/content/articles/2016-12-2-a-question-of-body-and-mind.md

 imported: true
 ---

 An ever growing body of evidence is suggesting that depression,  and other forms of mental illness, can be linked with physical conditions like bowel and skin diseases.
-While it’s clear that mental disorders are associated with a higher incidence of physical conditions, how generalized \(over a range of physical health outcomes\) these associations are is far less clear.
+While it’s clear that mental disorders are associated with a higher incidence of physical conditions, how generalized (over a range of physical health outcomes) these associations are is far less clear.

 A recent study by psychologists at the University of Basel and Ruhr University Bochum has identified temporal patterns in the mental and physical state of 6,500 young people.
 In particular, the study links arthritis and digestive system diseases with depression, anxiety with skin disease and others like epilepsy with eating disorders.
-Previously, evidence linking physical and mental disease was largely on a single\-case basis, but for the first time it has been formally noted that the two are correlated, with physical diseases occurring more frequently in adolescents having previously suffered a mental illness.
+Previously, evidence linking physical and mental disease was largely on a single-case basis, but for the first time it has been formally noted that the two are correlated, with physical diseases occurring more frequently in adolescents having previously suffered a mental illness.
 Interestingly, the same might be said about mental disorders occurring after the onset of particular physical diseases.
 Diseases relating to moods, feelings or attitudes like depression often saw the development of arthritis or digestive diseases, while anxiety disorders were more common with people with a history of heart disease.

 Another study looked at the association of 16 specific mental disorders with the subsequent onset or diagnosis of 10 chronic physical conditions.
 The cases were spread across 17 countries, with the main outcome of the study being that all kinds of mental disorders were associated, at least in part, with a significant risk of developing one of a wide range of chronic physical conditions.
 The authors suggest that current efforts to improve the physical health of individuals might be too narrowly focused on a small group of the most severe mental disorders, while it might be more optimal to consider integrating physical health considerations into the treatment of all mental disorders, as early as possible.